OfficeDev/office-js-docs-pr/docs/develop/referencing-the-javascript-api-for-office-library-from-its-cdn.md

 If you plan to publish your Office Add-in from the Office Store, you must use this CDN reference.
 Local references are only appropriate for internal, development, and debugging scenarios.

-> **Important:**
+> [!IMPORTANT]
-When you develop an add-in for any Office host application, reference the JavaScript API for Office from inside the `<head>` section of the page.
+>  When you develop an add-in for any Office host application, reference the JavaScript API for Office from inside the `<head>` section of the page.
 This ensures that the API is fully initialized prior to any body elements.
 Office hosts require that add-ins initialize within 5 seconds of activation.
 If your add-in doesn't activate within this threshold, it will be declared unresponsive and an error message will be displayed to the user.

 ## Additional resources

 - [Understanding the JavaScript API for Office](../../docs/develop/understanding-the-javascript-api-for-office.md)
 - [JavaScript API for Office](../../reference/javascript-api-for-office.md)